tobalo/cohere-edge-ai/README.md

 Role: Chief Architect - FY24 Accenture Oracle Mastermind Hackathon

-This tool demonstrates how to use AI at the edge for raw data to executive signopsis intelligence reporting for agnostic source systems via a land-air-water-space network data fabric mesh.
+This tool demonstrates how to use AI at the edge for raw data to executive synopsis & intelligence reporting for agnostic raw source data via a land-air-water-space network data fabric mesh.

 **How It Works**